 There are numerous new, off-the-shelf technologies available to us at this moment.
 The fact of the matter is that the reason we aren't cashless and paperless yet is that technological revolutions simply take a long time.
 Historians tell us that it takes about 75 years between the invention of a new technology and its complete assimilation into a nation's economy.
 And during its first 50 years, a new technology has little positive impact on economic performance.
-In lact, a new technology actually serves as a drag on an economy's performance until it is mature.
+In fact, a new technology actually serves as a drag on an economy's performance until it is mature.

 New technologies typically mature in about 50 years, and we saw that happen with computers-right on schedule!
 Productivity improvement rates in the United States slowed between 1973 and 1995.
 And as a result of that, the actual compensation rates in America -average U.S. wages-fell 15% from 1971 to 1995.
 But the computer turned 50 in 1996, and U.S. productivity improvement rates doubled in one year.
 By 2002, productivity had doubled again and wages had risen sharply.
 Between 1970 and 1995, U.S. economic productivity rose an average of 1.3% annually.
-Today, we are running at over 4% a year productivity improvement-nearly a threefold increase.
+Today, we are running at over 4% a year productivity improvement-nearly a three-fold increase.
 This is a tip-off that tells us, "Aha!"
-Information technology has now reached maturity, and from now on we will experience high productivity-improvement rates and cor-
+Information technology has now reached maturity, and from now on we will experience high productivity-improvement rates and correspondingly large structural job losses as we get better and better at using IT to replace people.
+Let me just give you some examples of what I'm talking about.